 This requires you to manually move data from Zoom into Salesforce.
 Start by exporting attendee data from Zoom and then import it into Salesforce, preferably using the data loader.

 The data loader for Salesforce will make your work easier as it has a bulk import feature that eliminates the need to input the data one by one.
-It extracts data from a database connection or CSV file.
-It is free, simple and easy to use.
+The data loader extracts information from a database connection or CSV file.
+The tool is free, simple and easy to use.

 2. Connector Tools

 You could use integration tools like Zapier and Workato that can help you configure workflows and manage attendees.

 Zapier is fairly easy to configure and integrates both platforms well.
 They have a free plan, but to access the custom integration feature, you will have to subscribe to a paid plan.

 You may have trouble managing the account and sometimes Zaps may disconnect.
 When this happens, manual clean-up is required.